 Many high dividend ETFs weight components by yield, a strategy that has some drawbacks.
 Those disadvantages include vulnerability to rising interest rates and the potential for exposure to financially challenged companies that may have trouble maintaining and growing dividends.

-The iShares Core High Dividend ETF (NYSEARCA:HDV) has a 12-month dividend yield of 3.28%, which is well above the S&P 500 and 10-year Treasuries.
+The iShares Core High Dividend ETF (NYSEARCA:HDV) has a dividend yield of 3.53%, which is consistent with the S&P 500 and 10-year Treasuries.
 However, this high-dividend ETF follows the Morningstar Dividend Yield Focus Index, which screens companies for financial health, giving the fund a quality look.

 SPDR Portfolio S&P 500 High Dividend ETF (SPYD)